enasequence/pipelite/README.md

   Pipelite service
 - pipelite.executor.cmd.env: the environmental variables passed to the command executor
 - pipelite.executor.cmd.workDir: the working directory where the output file and job definition files are written
-- pipelite.executor.cmd.saveLog: if true then the stage log will be saved in the database.
-Default value: true
-- pipelite.executor.cmd.logBytes: the number of last bytes from the output file saved in the stage log.
-Default value: 1 MiB
-- pipelite.executor.cmd.logTimeout: the maximum wait time for the stage log to become available.
-Default value: 10 seconds

 ##### Simple LSF executor parameters